fredrikaverpil/creosote/README.md

 ## What's with the name "creosote"?

 This library has borrowed its name from the [Monty Python scene about Mr. Creosote](https://www.youtube.com/watch?v=aczPDGC3f8U).

+## Future improvement ideas

+- Use toml to parse pyproject.toml